vvk130/backend-fullstack-course/instructions/instructions.md

 ## Buy horse / alpaca

 Then you can buy the animal you just bought by clicking the Buy/bid link.
 Then fill out the form with correct price and ItemType.
 If the ad was NOT an auction, it should disappear from the list.
+If the ad is a Auction type, the price is updated to the higher price.
+In Auctions the bid needs to be 200 higher than the current price of the ad.
+If the ad is not an auction, the bid amount will be ignored.

 ![alt text](image-5.png)